mousrij/devops-bootcamp-12-terraform/demo-projects/4-ci-cd-with-terraform/README.md

   ```

 #### Steps to add a “provision” stage to the CI/CD pipeline that provisions an EC2 instance
 Now we can add a stage to the pipeline which provisions an EC2 instance by executing terraform commands.
-Add the following stage definition to the Jenkinsfile right after the "Build and Publisch Docker Image" stage:
+Add the following stage definition to the Jenkinsfile right after the "Build and Publish Docker Image" stage:

 ```groovy
 stage('Provision Server') {